lavary/php-pdftk/draft.md

 ## Installation

-### Install PDFtk Server on Ubuntu:
+### Install PDFtk on Ubuntu:

 You can install `PDFtk` on Ubuntu via `apt-get` package manager.
 If you don't have access to a linux environment, you may use the [Homestead Improved Vagrant VM](https://github.com/Swader/homestead_improved/) to set up you own linux based development environment.
 This [quick tip](http://www.sitepoint.com/quick-tip-get-homestead-vagrant-vm-running/) will help you get up and running with a brand new Homestead Improved Vagrant VM.

-Once the VM is booted and you've successfully managed to ssh into the system, you may start installing the `PDFtk` using `apt-get`:
+Once the VM is booted and you've successfully managed to ssh into the system, you may start installing `PDFtk` using `apt-get`:

 ```
 sudo apt-get install pdftk